European and international institutions

 INRS has been an occupational health partner of the World Health Organization (WHO) for several years.

 Today INRS is actively involved in the International Chemical Safety Cards (ICSC) project, a joint venture between the World Health Organization (WHO) and the International Labour Organization (ILO), with the cooperation of the European Commission.
-INRS has been involved for many years in this WHO working group in charge of developing international chemical safety cards, in which take part experts from several international institutions, counterparts and partners of INRS (NIOSH in the USA, IRSST in Quebec, Canada, FIOH in Finland, INSHT in Spain, etc.).
+INRS has been involved for many years in this WHO working group in charge of developing international chemical safety cards, in which take part experts from several international institutions, counterparts and partners of INRS (NIOSH in the USA, IRSST in Quebec, Canada, FIOH in Finland, INSST in Spain, etc.).